-Finance Lieutenant Pasquale Striano, involved in the investigation by the Perugia Public Prosecutor's Office for alleged dossiers against politicians, entrepreneurs and VIPs, defends his position.
+Finance Lieutenant Pasquale Striano, implicated in the Perugia Prosecutor's Office investigation into alleged dossiers against politicians, businessmen, and celebrities, defends his position.

 "I will answer before a judge, then you will see what happens.
 I carried out my work with dignity and absolute professionalism", he explained in an interview with Il Giornale, underlining that he used personal methods rather than bureaucratic ones.